Youngercy/Chenyu-Fang/content/project/project1/index.md

 ---
 title: Digital Bay Area Platform Construction (Participant)
+text: |-
+    **Individual Behavior, Built Environment, and Sustainable Development**
+    - Research Question:
+    This research investigates how individual behaviors interact with the built environment to influence sustainable development.
+The key questions addressed are: How do various elements of the built environment, such as multimodal transport systems and urban land use, impact individual daily activities?
+Additionally, how can urban planning and design enhance sustainability by influencing these behaviors?
 summary: Digital Bay Area Platform for the China Academy of Urban Planning and Design, focusing on the digital planning and visualization of the Greater Bay Area.
 This platform offers real-time, dynamic planning support to urban planners.
 tags:
   - Deep Learning